+Volume I contains the bulk of the report which has been drafted by an expert team of The Vienna Institute for International Economic Studies (wiiw), consisting of Vladimir Gligorov, Anna Iara, Michael Landesmann, Robert Stehrer and Hermine Vidovic.

-This report was written by Vladimir Gligorov, Anna lara, Michael Landesmann, Robert Stehrer and Hermine Vidovic (all wiiw).
-The authors drew upon background studies elaborated by Arsena Gjipali (University of Tirana, Albania), Miroslav Tomic (Office of The High Representatives, Bosnia and Herzegovina), Valerija Botric (Institute Economics, Zagreb, Croatia), Avdullah Hoti (University of Pristina, Kosovo), Maja Micevska (University of Klagenfurt, Austria), Ana Krsmanović (Institute for Strategic Studies and Prognoses, Podgorica, Montenegro), Kosovka Ognjenovic (Economic and Social Policy Institute, Belgrade, Serbia), and Nataša Kump (Institute for Economic Research, Ljubljana, Slovenia).
+Volume II contains the background studies which were elaborated by a team of local experts: Arsena Gjipali, University of Tirana, Albania; Miroslav Tomic, Office of The High Representatives, Bosnia and Herzegovina; Valerija Botric, Institute of Economics, Zagreb, Croatia; Avdullah Hoti, University of Pristina, Kosovo; Maja Micevska, University of Klagenfurt, Austria; Ana Krsmanovic, Institute for Strategic Studies and Prognoses, Podgorica, Montenegro; Kosovka Ognjenovic, Economic and Social Policy Institute, Belgrade, Serbia; and Nataša Kump, Institute for Economic Research, Ljubljana, Slovenia.